FIND AN EMPLOYER

 • Visit your local Human Resource and Skill Development Centre and/or visit the website at www.ns.hrdc-drhc.gc.ca.
 You can find more information in the Government Blue Pages under 'employment'.

 • Approach employers at local and/or school career fairs and ask if they are hiring.
 Be specific about what kind of opportunity you are looking for and why you are interested in a particular trade.

 • Enroll in a cooperative education course at your school.
 Your co-op teacher will organize your volunteer placement.
 This is a great opportunity to develop a relationship with an employer who might be willing to hire you as a youth apprentice.

-Contact the Sector Council (see the Sector Councils page on this website) who work with employers in your preferred trade.
+Contact the Sector Councils who work with employers in their preferred trade.